HB-1857

 Penalties

 Civil penalties not exceeding $2,500 per violation, brought by the Attorney General under the Unfair Trade Practices and Consumer Protection Law.
-The statute preserves any other remedy available at law but does not independently specify additional monetary or non-monetary remedies.
+The statute provides that nothing shall be construed to limit any other remedy available at law.
+No statutory minimum floor is specified — $2,500 is a cap, not a minimum.

 Who Is Covered